 The following results provide an upper bound for the cumulants.
-Here we do not require the polynomial to be self-adjoint but instead only conditions $C_1, C_2$ are needed.
+Here we do not require the polynomial to be self-adjoint but instead only condition $\mathbf{C}_1$ is needed.
 Thus, our results provide an upper bound for $\mathbf{X}$ which might be a complex-random variable.
-Recall the parameters defined in (\ref{Definition: M}) and (\ref{Definition: K}) and those in Definition \ref{Definition: Wigner Matrix} and condition $\mathbf{C}_2$.
+Recall the parameters defined in (\ref{Definition: M}), (\ref{Definition: K}) and those in Definition \ref{Definition: Wigner Matrix} and condition $\mathbf{C}_2$.
 We emphasize that, throughout the paper, all constants are conventionally independent of $N$.